German & English

 This special workshop unfolds its intensive program at following levels:

-5. Workshop participants together with the Lalish Theaterlabor will conduct certain actions and experiments collectively.
+6. Voice action: Workshop participants together with the Lalish Theaterlabor will conduct certain voice actions and experiments collectively, and will be performed at the End of workshop.

-6. Lalish Theaterlabor demonstrates its own methods in segments from the research projects 2004-2009, “Songs as a Source”, to further the understanding of the functions of body-impulses, ritual energy (the body as a channel open to energy), forms of movement, originally developed sounds and gestures.
+7. Work demonstration: Lalish Theaterlabor demonstrates its own methods in segments from the research projects 2004-2011; “Songs as a Source”, to further the understanding of the functions of body-impulses, ritual energy (the body as a channel open to energy), forms of movement, originally developed sounds and gestures.

-7. Introduction of the “Def”, a hand-held frame-drum, which the Lalish Theaterlabor employs ritually at certain occasions (drums supplied by Lalish)
+Introduction of the “Def”, a hand-held frame-drum, which the Lalish Theaterlabor employs ritually at certain occasions (drums supplied by Lalish Theaterlabor).